 About FERC Directory of Judges

-Deputy Chief Judge Carmen A. Cintron
+Chief Administrative Law Judge Carmen A. Cintron

 Judge Cintron was an attorney at the Federal Communications Commission (FCC) for 14 years.
 For 12 of those years she served in the FCC’s Common Carrier Bureau.
 Judge Cintron also worked as a Trial Attorney for the Puerto Rico Justice Department in the Federal Litigation Division.
 In addition, she worked in the Puerto Rico House of Representatives as Legal Advisor to the Judiciary Committee on Civil Law.

 Judge Cintron has a bachelor's degree in business administration, magna cum laude and a Juris Doctor degree, cum laude, from the University of Puerto Rico.
 She was the recipient of the Resumil Award for the highest cumulative average in criminal law.
 While in law school, she was an intern in the U.S. Attorney's office in San Juan, Puerto Rico.
 She also worked in the Clerk's office in the U.S. Federal District Court for Puerto Rico implementing the Speedy Trial Act for both the Puerto Rico and Saint Thomas Federal District Courts.